 Senecio jacobaea

-With only a few known infestations on the archipelago, KSWCD's goal is complete eradication of this species.
+With only a couple known infestations on the archipelago, KSWCD's goal is complete eradication of this species.
 Most recently, it has been discovered in the Bells Flats area.
 Please report ANY sightings of this species or similar-looking plants to KSWCD.
 We can help assist you with identification, removal, and proper disposal of these plants.
 Please do not move any parts of this plant without asking about proper disposal methods.
-Mowing is not effective, as it just "trains" the plants to flower at a lower height.
+Mowing is not effective, as it just encourages the plants to flower at a lower height.
 A single plant can produce thousands to tens of thousands of seeds, and any nearby soil should be considered contaminated with its seeds as well.
 Tansy ragwort is toxic, sickening and even killing livestock.
 Bees that utilize tansy ragwort can product toxic honey.
-It is reportedly phytotoxic and therefore should be handled with care.
+It is reportedly phytotoxic and therefore should be handled with gloves.

 Bull Thistle